learning-zone/html-basics/README.md

 performance.measure("durationFoo", "startFoo", "endFoo");
 ```

 **3.)
 Network Information API**
 This API belongs to the connection property of the `window.navigator` object.
 It exposes two read-only properties: `bandwidth` and `metered`.
-The former is a number representing an estimation of the current bandwidth, while the latter is a Boolean whose value is true if the user’s connection is subject to limitation and bandwidth usage, and false otherwise.
+The former is a number representing an estimation of the current bandwidth, while the latter is a Boolean whose value is true if the user\'s connection is subject to limitation and bandwidth usage, and false otherwise.

 |Sl.No| API                            | Description
 |-----|--------------------------------|--------------------------------------------------------------------|